RIKEN-RCCS/lens3/v2/doc/design.md

 ## Glossary

-* __Probe-key__: An access-key used by Lens3-Reg to tell Lens3-Mux
-  about a wake up of MinIO.
-This is key has no corresponding secret.
-  It is distiguished by an empty secret.
+* __Probe-key__: It is an access key used by Registrar to access Multiplexer.
+This key has no corresponding secret.
+It is used to to make absent buckets in the backend.
+It makes bucket records consistent in Lens3 and in the backend.

 ## Short-Term Todo, or Deficiency

 * Avoid polling of a start of a backend.
-Lens3-Mux waits for a start of a backend by polling in the keyval-db.
+Multiplexer waits for a start of a backend by polling in the keyval-db.

 * Reject certain bucket-directory paths so that it does service in directories with dots.
 Servicing in ".ssh" should be avoided, for example.

-* Make Lens3-Mux reply a message containing a reason of an access rejection.
+* Make Multiplexer reply a message containing a reason of an access rejection.
 It returns only a status code in v1.2.

 * Make it not an error when an MC command returns "Code=BucketAlreadyOwnedByYou".
 It can be ignored safely.

-* Make access-key generation of Lens3-Reg like STS.
+* Make access key generation of Registrar like STS.

 * Make UI refresh the MinIO state, when a pool is edited and transitions such as from READY to INOPERABLE or from SUSPENDED to READY.

-* Run a reaper of orphaned directories, buckets, and secrets at a Lens3-Reg start.
+* Run a reaper of orphaned directories, buckets, and secrets at a Registrar start.
 Adding a bucket/secret and removing a pool may have a race.
 Or, a crash at creation/deletion of a pool may leave an orphaned directory.